Cifuentes, Cuba

 Cifuentes ([siˈfwentes]) is a municipality and town in the Villa Clara Province of Cuba founded in 1819 and established as a municipality in 1919.

 Demographics

-In 2009 the municipality of Cifuentes had a population of 28,850, having dropped from 41,789 in 1976.
+In 2022 the municipality of Cifuentes had a population of 26,135, having dropped from 41,789 in 1976.
 With a total area of 512 km2, it had a population density of 51 /km2.

+History

-The municipality is divided into the barrios of Alacrán, Amaro, Barro, Cabecera Norte, Cabecera Sur, Este, Oeste and Sitio Grande.
+The municipality was divided into the barrios of Alacrán, Amaro, Barro, Cabecera Norte, Cabecera Sur, Este, Oeste and Sitio Grande until 1976.

+Transportation

+Cifuentes is on a rail line starting in Santa Clara, going to Crucero Margot, to Luis Arcos Bergnes, Vega Alta, Canoa, Tuinicu, Constancia, Encrucijada, Mata, El Vaquerito, Aguada la Piedra, Cifuentes, San Diego del Valle, Conyedo, and finally back to Santa Clara.